Slow Food Gardens at a Glance

 Neighboring gardens exchange seeds, while those further away exchange ideas and information.
 The coordinators meet, write to each other and collaborate.
 Twinnings between school and convivia from all over the world allows the creation of new gardens across the continent.

-To create thousand food gardens it is essential to construct and train a network of African leaders.
+To create thousands of food gardens it is essential to construct and train a network of African leaders.
 This is why the Slow Food Foundation is committed to supporting the work of the local coordinators, expanding the network of African experts (agronomists and veterinarians), organizing experience exchanges and funding scholarships for young Africans to study at the University of Gastronomic Sciences.